Todd Hammel: Professional career

-Milwaukee Iron

 On May 28, 2009, Hammel signed with the Milwaukee Iron of the AF2.
 At 42 years of age, Hammel returned to professional football after not playing the previous two seasons.
 He was the oldest player in the league.
 In the season finale, Hammel completed 24 of 35 passes for 317 yards and seven touchdowns against the Albany Firebirds.

-Jacksonville Sharks

-In July of 2010, Hammel signed with the Jacksonville Sharks of the (AFL).
+In July 2010, Hammel signed with the Jacksonville Sharks of the (AFL).
 Following an injury to Sharks' starting quarterback Aaron Garcia, Hammell was signed to backup Bernard Morris.
 He never appeared in a game for the Sharks.

-Chicago Rush (second stint)

 On August 7, 2010, Hammel signed with the Chicago Rush of the (AFL).
 Hammel was signed as a backup quarterback for the playoffs.
 The Rush had been without a backup since starting quarterback Russ Michna went down with an injury.
 For the playoffs, he did not appear in a game while backing up J. J. Raterink.

-Utah Blaze

 On July 7, 2011, Hammel signed with the Utah Blaze of the (AFL).
 The Blaze would be Hammel's 13th and final indoor football team.
 Hammel started and played the final three games of the season.
 In game 17 against the New Orleans Voodoo, Hammel found wide receiver Chris Bocage on a game winning touchdown pass in the final seconds.
 In the season finale against the Cleveland Gladiators, he threw seven touchdowns while completing 31-of-44 passes for 355 yards in a 76–69 victory.